rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

             p.is_preferred = ‹target› ≫ bool (0 or 1)
             p.is_unwanted = ‹target› ≫ bool (0 or 1)

-        Returns whether or not the peer is marked as preferred or wanted when `IP filtering <https://github.com/rakshasa/rtorrent/wiki/IP-filtering>`_ is in use.
+        Returns whether or not the peer is marked as preferred or unwanted when `IP filtering <https://github.com/rakshasa/rtorrent/wiki/IP-filtering>`_ is in use.

     p.options_str